Fifa (Angélique Kidjo album): Production

+Critical reception

-Critical receptionThe Province wrote that "bluesy electric guitar is played to contrast lighter African styles while the drums incorporate both traditional and popular western rhythms."
+The Province wrote that "bluesy electric guitar is played to contrast lighter African styles while the drums incorporate both traditional and popular western rhythms."
 The Toronto Star determined that "the songs seamlessly fuse traditional African rhythms with contemporary gospel singing, Afro-pop melodies and a dash of rap."
 The Baltimore Sun called Fifa "true fusion, music that may owe a debt to other styles but which functions on its own terms."The Record stated: "Instead of mixing Western and African influences together in a blend that is neither one nor the other, Kidjo uses the influences as distinct building blocks to create a sonic structure that is remarkably coherent."
 The Gazette deemed the album "sassy, polished, global pop."
 The New York Times concluded that, "with funk, hip-hop, gospel and pop rubbing up against African rhythms, chants and melodies, it is her slickest crossover album yet."

 AllMusic noted that "Kidjo's instincts for pairing African rhythms and Western structures are inspired."
 The Waterloo Region Record listed the album as the sixth best of 1996.
 Nashville Scene considered it among the 20 best albums of the year.